Rural Affordable Housing

 List of our partners:

-List of Parish’s assisted with Housing Needs Surveys:
+List of Parishes assisted with Housing Needs Surveys over the last 5 years:

-Sir Mike Penning MP opens four new Passivhaus Homes in the village of Great Gaddesden, Hertfordshire
+Sir Mike Penning MP opens the four new Homes in Gaddesden Row near the village of Great Gaddesden, Hertfordshire

 The land for the scheme was supplied by Dacorum Borough Council, who want to increase the number of affordable homes in the borough.